John Arnold Lovern

-Dr John Arnold Lovern FRIC FRSE OBE (b.1905) was a Scottish marine biologist and scientific writer.
+Dr. John Arnold Lovern FRIC FRSE OBE (b.1905) was a Scottish marine biologist and scientific writer.

 Life

 He was born in England on 27 May 1906.
-He studied Science at Liverpool University and continued as a postgraduate, gaining both a PhD and DSc.
+He studied Science at Liverpool University and continued as a postgraduate, gaining both a PhD and a DSc.
 He became Director of the Torry Marine Research Station near Aberdeen.

 In 1960 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William Ogilvy Kermack, George Adam Reay, David Cuthbertson, and James Robert Matthews.
 Lovern resigned in 1970.